-All staff should be aware of indicators, which may signal that child are at risk from, or are involved with serious violent crime.
+All staff should be aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.
 These may include:

-- increased absence from school,
+- Increased absence from school,

-- a change in friendships or relationships with older individuals or groups,
+- A change in friendships or relationships with older individuals or groups,

-- a significant decline in performance,
+- A significant decline in performance,

-- signs of self-harm
+- Signs of self-harm

-- a meaningful change in wellbeing,
+- A meaningful change in wellbeing, or

-- or signs of assault or unexplained injuries.
+- Signs of assault or unexplained injuries.